gma/caddy-container/README.md

 You might be wondering why it pushes automatically.
 It's because a multi-platform image can't be loaded into your local image store, and if we didn't push it then at the end of the build process the images would [only be available][issue] in Docker's build cache.
-You wouldn't be to create containers from them, for example.
+You wouldn't be able to create containers from them, for example.

 Also, because I always push a new image to my local registry, it just